snehaheda/payments-library/Apex-API/Apex-API-Docs-and-Samples/index.md

 			t.capture();

 			// It is important to call the commitWork() method after calling the action methods.
-			// If you not call this method, the data IS NOT SAVED as SOQL in records.
+			// If you don't call this method, the data IS NOT SAVED as SOQL in records.
-			// Also, as this is a DML action, you can not do any HTTP callouts after this point.
+			// Also, since this is a DML action, you cannot do any HTTP callouts after this point.

 			bt_stripe.P360_API_v1.commitWork();